Ideas for sunny days

 Because Whitby faces north, it's one of those very rare places where the sun rises and sets over the sea in summer.
 If you don't fancy getting up at 4.30am for the first, how about a leisurely twilight cruise to enjoy the second?
 As weather (sun!) dependent, check out Whitby Coastal Cruises' facebook page and chalkboard by their boarding point at the Brewery Steps in Whitby for updates.

-Don't miss Whitby's West Cliff and its two-mile beach too or simply stroll around the waterfront and grab a refreshing ice cream from Teare Woods, made from the milk of their own herd of Jersey cows that roam the nearby North York Moors.
+Don't miss Whitby's West Cliff and its two-mile beach too or simply stroll around the waterfront and grab a refreshing ice cream, there's plenty of places to grab a cone.

 Pack up a picnic and head to...